tee-jagz/windTurbineDataPipeline/readme.md

 1. Data Format and Consistency: It is assumed that the CSV files have a consistent format and contain the required columns for all turbines.
 2. Data Completeness: While the system may miss some entries, it is assumed that the provided data is largely complete and representative of the turbine outputs.
 3. Outlier Definition: Outliers are defined based on standard deviation, which assumes a normal distribution of data.
-This might not hold true in all cases.
 4. Database Accessibility: The script assumes uninterrupted access to the PostgreSQL database with sufficient permissions for data operations.
 5. System Resources: Adequate system resources (memory, CPU) are available for Spark to process the data efficiently, considering the potential for data volume growth.
+6. Scheduled Run: It is assumed that the script will be the scheduled to run after the csv files have been appended at a preagreed fixed time.

 ## Scalability and Performance